danbev/learning-ai/notes/llama.md

 separately.

 ### llama.cpp
-[llama.cpp](https://github.com/ggerganov/llama.cpp) is a c program which can take a Llama model and then perform inference, like text generation and question answering.
+[llama.cpp](https://github.com/ggerganov/llama.cpp) is a library written in c and contains useful program that can be used to run inference on a Llama model, as well as quantize a model.

 It can be run locally:
 ```console